Icelandic language: Writing system

 The letters with diacritics, such as á and ö, are for the most part treated as separate letters and not variants of their derivative vowels.
 The letter é officially replaced je in 1929, although it had been used in early manuscripts (until the 14th century) and again periodically from the 18th century.
-The letter z was formerly in the Icelandic alphabet, but it was abolished in 1973, except in people's names.
+The letter z was originally in the Icelandic alphabet, but it was retired in 1973, and gradually stopped being used after the 1980s, except in foreign imports and people's names.